hiulit/Unofficial-Godot-Engine-Raspberry-Pi/README.md

 - In `Custom Binary -> Release`, select the version of the export template that matches the version of your project.
 - In `Binary`, uncheck `64 bits`*.
 - Click `Export`.
-- You can use the `.rpi4` extension when naming the exported game.
+- You can use the `.rpi` extension when naming the exported game.

 \* *Only for 32-bit binaries.*